Gonciarov/CV/README.md

 #### Team worker

 - I ask questions.
 Always prefer to ask someone more experienced rather than spend a day on resolving a technical issue by myself.
 It's not only about saving my time, it's about saving team's time.
-- Have 10 years of experience of team work, from small teams of 5 employees to giants like BBC;
+- Have 10 years of experience of team work, from small teams of 5 employees to giants like BBC.
-- Worked on different levels, from trainee to mid-senior roles;
+- Worked on different levels, from trainee to mid-senior roles.
-- Experienced in representing company on conferences and industry events;
+- Experienced in representing company on conferences and industry events.
 - Experienced in working with clients, can understand people's specific needs and expectations.